this-is-tobi/homelab/docs/03-installation.md

 > *__Notes:__*
 >
 > *__Update Sops keys with your own__ but __leave the first age key blank__ as it is used by the cluster's automated key management system.*
+>
+> *Decrypt secrets by running `./run.sh -d` and encrypt secrets by running `./run.sh -e`, do not forget to recrypt secrets when changes are made.*

 To create user access to the bastion, it is required to provide their informations in the `groups_vars/bastion.yml` file :